You’ll hear these questions asked often. No doubt you’ve asked them yourself.

 You can sign up for a financial tracking system like Buxfer.
 After a few months of accurate data input, you should have an idea of how much you spend on what.

-Once you’ve figured how much you spend in each category, add the numbers to a spreadsheet in Excel or Google Sheets, or even jot it down in a notebook.
-Then add a little extra to pad your budget for unexpected expenses.
+Once you’ve calculated much you spend in each category, add the numbers to a spreadsheet in Excel or Google Sheets.
+From here, you can see a clear breakdown and summation of expenses.
+By adding a little extra to budget for unexpected expenses, you can begin to establish what budget is required.

-If you just want to get a general number so you can move on with your calculations, try a tool like the Minimum Income Calculator to find out what is the minimum amount of money you need to achieve a decent standard of living in the UK.
+If you just want to get a general number so you can move on with your calculations, try a tool like the Minimum Income Calculator.
+With this tool, you can establish the minimum amount of money you need to achieve a decent standard of living in the UK.

 Step 2: Calculate your business expenses.